Stabbath/L4D2-Trial/README.md

 In L4D1 there was no real problem with this, but with L4D2 there's a tendency for survivors to be overly playful for someone who is stuck with 3 other people in a world with millions of zombies who want to kill you.
 It sometimes ruins the mood.
 So survivor chatter will be partially filtered to dispose of the worst offenders.

 ###There Are No Survivor Protection Mechanics
 There are several mechanics in place to protect survivors from taking too much damage: one example is the invulnerability timer (aka 'godframes').
 Another is the limit to the time after a common infected hit is registered before another one can register again.
 Hits during this interval will deal no damage and have no effect on the player.
 Also, common infected magically do half damage when attacking from behind: makes no sense.
+Yet another instance of such protections happens when a survivor is pinned: he becomes immune to friendly fire until he is released.
+This shouldn't happen.
 So all of these mechanics will be removed.

 ###Boomer Bile Is All-Consuming